mragan2/science-codeevolve/README.md

 # CodeEvolve
 CodeEvolve is an open-source evolutionary coding agent, designed to iteratively improve an initial codebase against a set of user-defined metrics.

-CodeEvolve was originally created as an attempt to replicate [AlphaEvolve's](https://storage.googleapis.com/deepmind-media/DeepMind.com/Blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/AlphaEvolve.pdf) results on mathematical problems.
-AlphaEvolve is a closed-source coding agent, announced in a whitepaper by Google Deepmind in 2025.
+This project was originally created as an attempt to replicate the results of [AlphaEvolve](https://arxiv.org/abs/2506.13131), a closed-source coding agent announced by Google DeepMind in 2025.

-Our main goal for this project is as follows: implement a transparent algorithm that can replicate/surpass AlphaEvolve on their list of mathematical problems.
-Out of the 13 problems listed in [Appendix B of AlphaEvolve's whitepaper](https://storage.googleapis.com/deepmind-media/DeepMind.com/Blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/AlphaEvolve.pdf), CodeEvolve has been able to obtain better results in 4 of them.
-We have made significant progress on the remaining 9 problems, as strive to contiue to incrementally improve our algorithm.
+Our primary goal is to implement a transparent, reproducible, and community-driven framework for LLM-driven algorithm discovery.
+We evaluate CodeEvolve on the same mathematical benchmarks as AlphaEvolve.
+CodeEvolve has surpassed the reported state-of-the-art performance on 4 of its 13 problems (see the jupyter notebook with our [results](notebooks/results.ipynb)).
+We are actively working to improve our method on the remaining benchmarks.

 ## Overview

+TODO

 ## Usage

+TODO

 ## Next steps

+We are actively developing CodeEvolve to be a more powerful and robust framework.
+Our immediate roadmap is focused on incorporating more sophisticated evolutionary mechanisms mentioned in our future work:

+1. **MAP-Elites**: We plan to integrate the MAP-Elites algorithm.
+This will help us move beyond optimizing a single fitness metric and instead maintain a diverse archive of high-performing solutions across different "features" or "behaviors" of the code.
+2. **Dynamic Exploration/Exploitation**: Currently, the choice between exploration (meta-prompting) and exploitation (depth) is set by a fixed probability (exploration_rate).
+A major planned feature is to implement a more dynamic scheduling, potentially using Reinforcement Learning methods, to adapt this trade-off based on the state of the evolutionary search.

+We plan on working on performance improvements, e.g. faster sampling, asynchronous islands algorithm, etc. We also intend on implementing more benchmark problems to test CodeEvolve.
 ## Project background and inspirations

-This project began approximately four months ago, when we decided to attempt to implement our own version of an evolutionary coding agent to try and surpass AlphaEvolve's results.
-During the initial steps of the project, our main source of inspiration was [OpenEvolve](https://github.com/codelion/openevolve), the first large open source project to attempt to replicate AlphaEvolve's algorithm.
-The many talented contributors from OpenEvolve inspired us to pursue our project, and we are deeply thankful to this community for their hard work on this field of research.
+This project was initiated as an effort to replicate and build upon the work presented in Google DeepMind's AlphaEvolve whitepaper.
+The closed-source nature of that project  presented a barrier to community-driven progress.
+Our goal is to provide a transparent, open-source framework that implements the high-level concepts of LLM-driven evolution, allowing for reproducible research and collective innovation.

+During the initial stages, we drew inspiration from other open-source efforts like [OpenEvolve](https://github.com/codelion/openevolve), which validated the community's interest in this domain.
+We are grateful to the contributors of such projects for paving the way and demonstrating the viability of open-source research in this field.

 ## Contributing